deanhiller/webpieces/README.md

 * error test cases http client
 * flow control server test?  client may cover that same code
 * error test case on server http2 and then try H2Test
+* bootstrap modal tag making ajax example very concise
+* tests on whitespace issues on tags and formatting so we can isolate the differences
 * look into 1.8 second test TestAjaxHibernate.testNotFoundInSubRoute....odd that it took 1.8 seconds.
 I REALLY REALLY don't like that.  oh, frontend2 new version probably fixes this.  check after that is in.
 * create api / REST method so webserver can be used as api
 * verify upload file can work http2,etc
 * http1.1 protect pipeline errors
-* bootstrap modal tag making ajax example very concise
 * max conccurent streams is 50 right now for safety ...need to rework that
 * java tmp locations seem to be deleted after a while.  research this so tests dont' fail(perhaps touch the files each build so all files have same timestamp)
 * deal with line '                    if(payloadLength > settings.get(Http2Settings.Parameter.SETTINGS_MAX_FRAME_SIZE)'
 * more fully integrate the http2 stack
 * perhaps we want more testing around the CRUD examples
-* add optimistic locking test case for hibernate plugin
+* add optimistic locking test case for hibernate plugin with example in webapp and feature tests as examples as well
 * implement Upgrade-Insecure-Requests where if server has SSL enabled, we redirect all pages to ssl
 * response headers to add - X-Frame-Options (add in consumer webapp so can be changed), Keep-Alive with timeout?, Expires -1 (http/google.com), Content-Range(range requests)
 * Tab state (rather than just global session, but per tab state to put data)